rreben/DevCycleSim/README.md

   *Description:* Decrement the `remaining_days` for the current phase by one takt (day).

 - **advance_phase()**
-  *Description:* When `remaining_days` reaches zero, move the user story to the next phase and reset `remaining_days` using the next phase’s duration.
+  *Description:* When `remaining_days` reaches zero, move the user story to the next phase and reset `remaining_days` using the next phase's duration.

 - **is_complete()**
   *Description:* Check if all phases are completed; returns `True` if the user story has passed through all phases.